Philip Bujak: Territorial Army

-In 1987, Philip Bujak was commissioned as a 2nd lieutenant in the 6th Battalion, The Royal Anglian Regiment (Territorial Army), serving as a platoon commander alongside his teaching career.
+In 1987, Philip Bujak was commissioned as a 2nd lieutenant in the 6th Battalion, The Royal Anglian Regiment (Territorial Army), serving as a platoon commander in A Company alongside his teaching career.
 He went onto serve in the CCF and resigned with the rank of Captain in 1994.
 In 2022 he was awarded the Centenary Medal of the 4th Bn The Royal Norfolk Regiment.

 Father

 His father, Jan Felix Bujak was born in Sytno, Pomorske in northern Poland in 1919.
 He escaped from Nazi occupied Europe and joined the Free Polish Army in Italy, serving with the 3rd Heavy Machine Gun Battalion, 3rd Carpathian Division, 2nd Corps, at the battle of Monte Cassino.
-He was awarded the Krzyz Walecznych (Cross of Valour) and the Monte Cassino Cross.
+He was awarded the Krzyż Walecznych (Cross of Valour) and the Monte Cassino Cross.
 His father also fought in the battles for Ancona and Bologna in 1944 - 1945 and his battalion was credited with the taking of Monte della Crescia in July 1944.
 He was also the regimental chess champion and spoke five languages.

 Personal life

 Philip Bujak is a former Liveryman of the Worshipful Company of Gardeners and a former Freeman of the Worshipful Company of Educators.
-Due to a deteriorating heart condition and eventual heart failure, Bujak stepped down from his professional and public roles in 2014.
-In private life he remained dedicated to recording the history of Polish people in post War Britain and promoting the contribution of the Polish community living in the UK.
+Due to a deteriorating heart condition, serious depression and eventual heart failure, Bujak stepped down from his professional and public roles in 2014.
+In private life he remained dedicated to writing and publishing books.

-Bujak lodged a Personal Injury Claim against the Montessori St Nicholas Charity in 2015 but after three trials lasting 15 weeks (the first having collapsed due to the sudden death of his co-defendant), in July 2018 Bujak was imprisoned for six years by a judge at Southwark Crown Court, having been found guilty of fraud.
-His latest books are a revisionist biography of Marcus Tullius Cicero to be published by Pen & Sword Books in October 2023 and a biography of the Scottish landscape artist Archibald Kay to be published in March 2023.
+Bujak lodged a Personal Injury Claim against the Trustees of The Montessori St Nicholas Charity in 2015.
+This eventually collapsed as a result of counter claims by the trustees of the St Nicholas Charity and, after three contentious trials lasting 15 weeks over 18 months (the first having collapsed due to the unexpected death of his co-defendant in a car accident the day prior to the start of his defence testimony), in July 2018 Bujak was given a six-year sentence by a judge at Southwark Crown Court, having been found guilty of fraud.

-His eldest daughter is the climate and republican activist Gully Bujak.
+His eldest daughter is the climate and CoOperation Hull activist Gully Bujak.